influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 # File System Layout

 The file system is organized a directory per shard where each shard is an integer number.
-Within each shard directory, there is a set of other directories and files:
+Associated with each shard directory, there is a set of other directories and files:

 * a wal directory - contains a set numerically increasing files WAL segment files named #####.wal.
 The wal directory is separate from the directory containing the TSM files so that different types can be used if necessary.
 * .tsm files - a set of numerically increasing TSM files containing compressed series data.